Owner & Director

 His key areas of interest range from homelessness and housing support, to health and social care, community regeneration and social enterprise, and since returning to consultancy in 2015 he has worked on a variety of policy and research consultancy projects including policy reviews, evaluation studies, option appraisals, housing needs assessments, strategic development and guidance for national housing policy.

-Early in his career, he led on East Lothian Council’s housing strategy for people with support needs, which included undertaking a community care housing needs assessment engaging with a variety of ‘difficult to reach’ service users.
+Early in his housing career, he led on East Lothian Council’s housing strategy for people with support needs, which included undertaking a community care housing needs assessment engaging with a variety of ‘difficult to reach’ service users.
 Through this experience and his own subsequent consultancy experience, David has developed a particular understanding and skill in stakeholder and community engagement and qualitative research.

 Past Consultancy Experience